capsuleman/logbook-back/README.md

 `POST /newmessage` : adds a new message to a selected date to the connected user
 `GET /message` : gets message at a specified date from the current user
 `GET /date` : gets the dates with stored messages
-`POST /login` : returns a JWT if the pair login/password is correct
+`POST /auth/login` : returns a JWT if the pair username/password is correct
-`POST /register` : adds a new user with login and password
+`POST /auth/register` : adds a new user with username and password (and returns a JWT)
-`GET /me` : gets informations about the current user
+`GET /auth/me` : gets informations about the user associated with the JWT

  ## Milestones